openforis/arena-common/README.md

 `yarn publish`

-## How to use the package?
+## How to install the package?

-To use the package a Github token is needed, to create and configure one follow the steps into Prerequisites.
+To use the package a Github token is needed, to create and configure one follow the steps into prerequisites.

+`yarn add @openforis/arena-common`